-After a challenging 2024 marked by elevated interest rates, cautious strategic buyers, and compressed valuations, the medical device M&A landscape is showing early signs of recovery.
+2025 brought a measured recovery to medical device M&A after a challenging 2024 marked by elevated interest rates, cautious strategic buyers, and compressed valuations.
+As we enter 2026, the landscape has shifted meaningfully.
 For venture capital and private equity investors with medical device portfolios, understanding these dynamics is critical for timing exits and positioning portfolio companies.

 At Vantage Biomedical Partners, we've analyzed over 200 medical device transactions from the past 18 months and spoken with dozens of corporate development executives.
-Here's what we're seeing—and what it means for your investment strategy.
+Here's what happened in 2025, what it means for 2026, and how to position your portfolio.

 The 2024 Hangover: What Happened